moizrana/Age-Prediction-using-Linear-Regression/README.md

 # Speaker Age Prediction from Audio Recordings

 The **Speaker Age Prediction from Audio Recordings** project aims to predict the age of speakers based on acoustic features extracted from their audio recordings.
-This documentation provides an overview of the project, including its purpose, methodology, and implementation details.
+The model is trained using Linear Regression from scratch.

 ## Overview